ckeditor/ckeditor5/docs/getting-started/migration-to-cdn/vanilla-js.md

 # Migrating CKEditor&nbsp;5 from NPM to CDN

-This guide will help you migrate CKEditor 5 from an NPM-based installation to a CDN-based installation using Vanilla JS.
+This guide will help you migrate CKEditor 5 from an NPM-based installation to a CDN-based installation.
 CDN-based installations can simplify the setup process by providing bundler agnostic way to lazy initialization of CKEditor&nbsp;5 scripts and styles injection, which reduce complexity in the project setup.

 ## Prerequisites